J4c0b-1337x007/oscpSAscan/README.md

 ## 🔥 Why this script?

-Created by **Yehonatan Sion / J4c0b_1337** to automate enumeration on **Service-Assisted (SA)** OSCP machines.
+Created by **Yehonatan Sion / J4c0b_1337** to automate service enumeration for **Service-Assisted (SA)** OSCP machines.
-Fast, thorough, and gets you exactly what you need — nothing יותר, כלום פחות.
+It’s fast, thorough, and gives you exactly what you need to start exploiting quickly.

 ---

 ## ⚠️ Important Note on `sudo` Permissions

-> **Don’t add `nmap` ל-sudoers.**
+> **Don’t add `nmap` to your sudoers file.**
-זה מפתה, אבל פותח חור לאבטחה. עדיף להכניס את הסיסמה בעצמך, תמיד.
+It’s tempting, but you’re just opening yourself up to unnecessary risk.
+Enter your sudo password manually, and keep your box safe.

 ---

 ## ⚙️ Features

-- Full TCP port scan (fast)
+- Full fast TCP port scan
 - Merges open ports from sudo/non-sudo scans
-- Service detection on found ports
+- Service detection on discovered ports
 - UDP top 100 port scan
-- CLI *or* interactive usage
+- Flexible CLI and interactive usage
-- Clean output, auto-deletes זמני
+- Clean and organized output
+- Auto-cleans temp files
 - ASCII banner

 ---